-Every effort must be made throughout to preserve the quality of surface water sources that the proponent may impact.
+Every effort must be made throughout to preserve the quality of groundwater sources that the proponent may impact.
 Containment of waste and chemicals and the correct disposal thereof must be of an acceptable standard.
 Personnel must report any unusual conditions and intersection with surface and groundwater immediately to the environmental coordinator.
-A photographic record should be kept for future comparison Water used for washing the gravel during exploration is less likely to impact the quality of water from the Orange River, as the water is diverted away from the river.
+A photographic record should be kept for future comparison.

-7 WASTE MANAGEMENT PLAN
+7. WASTE MANAGEMENT PLAN

-The exploration activities on EPL 6155 will generate both solid and liquid waste.
-The potential types of waste generated at the facility are typical for domestic home operations. all waste will be disposed of at the registered waste disposal unit in Rosh Pinah.
+The exploration activities on EPLs, 7278, 7279, & 7436) will generate both solid and liquid waste.
+The potential types of waste generated at the facility are typical for domestic home operations.
+All waste will be disposed of at the registered waste disposal unit in Swakopmund.